akashjss/langextract/README.md

 ### 1. Define Your Extraction Task

 First, create a prompt that clearly describes what you want to extract.
 Then, provide a high-quality example to guide the model.
+You can create examples manually or use the **🤖 AI Example Generation** feature in the Gradio web interface to automatically generate domain-specific examples.

 ```python
 import langextract as lx